Flower-F/revitesse-lite/README.md

-# Revitesse Lite
+# Vitesse React

-It is a copy of [Vitesse Lite](https://github.com/antfu/vitesse-lite), but it uses React.
+It is a copy of [Vitesse](https://github.com/antfu/vitesse), but it uses React.
 All the configs always keep fresh.

 ## Features